jgatharia/Phase_4_Project_/README.md

 # Objectives

 >- *Develop a Sentiment Classification Model:* Build a machine learning model capable of accurately classifying tweet sentiments (positive, negative, or neutral) for Apple and Google products.
->- *Sentiment Analysis by Product:* Analyze and identify which products from Apple and Google receive the highest and lowest sentiment scores, highlighting potential areas for improvement.
+>- *Sentiment Analysis by Brand:* Analyze and identify which brand: Apple or Google receive the highest and lowest sentiment scores, highlighting potential areas for improvement.
 >- *Sentiment Trends:* Assess overall sentiment trends towards Apple and Google products to inform strategic decisions about NiaTech’s ongoing partnerships with these companies.

 # Data Understanding

-The dataset used in this analysis was sourced from data.world and consists of 9093 rows and 3 columns:
+The dataset used in this analysis was sourced from [data.world](https://data.world/crowdflower/brands-and-product-emotions) and consists of 9093 rows and 3 columns:

 **Tweet:** The text of the tweet.
 **Sentiment:** The sentiment expressed in the tweet (positive, negative, or neutral).